MARCUS TRAVEL JOURNAL

 Make time to view the museum.
 An interesting, easy to take collection is well worth your time.
 Kind of out of the theme of the majority of the works, there is the skeleton of a mammoth found near the town in the early 1950's.

-Plan enough time as it is about a 20 minute walk and be prepared to go down, and back up, a hill.
+We walked over to see the Fontanna Delle 99 Cannelle located well out of the centre of town so plan enough time, about a 20 minute walk and be prepared to go down, and back up, a hill.
 Do it in the morning before your feet are tired!
-The last sight of the day was a little hard!
+This being the last sight of the day was a little hard!

-The fountain was built in the 13th Century and the source of its constantly running water is not actually known.
+It was built in 1272, desitgned by architec Tancredi da Pentima.
 You can count the heads, I did not, but reports indicate there are only 93 heads and six regular spouts.
 They all add up 99.
 It is impressive and considering the age it is a sight that is worth the walk.
+The 99?
+Well there were 99 castles that joined to found the city, and supposedly, this is the water from each of them.
+Major structural work took place between 1582 and 1585.
+Evidently, it was at this time that 66 new spouts were added to being the structure in line with this legend.

 The original power of L'Aquila was based the relationship between L'Aquila the other villages.
 Each established the city as a federation, each building a borough and being part of the larger overall village.
 The fountain was named to celebrate the origin of the town.